kurt-rhee/pv-model-comparison/ReadMe.md

 - **Category**:  A grouping of models that relate to a specific folder in the repository structure
 - **Model_Type**:  The type of model being described in the table
 - **Model**:  The name of the model used by a given performance modeling software
-- **Metric**:  Accuracy is presented in terms of mean bias difference (MBD), root mean squared difference (RMSD), standard deviation (SD), R squared (R2) or Uncertainty (U) depending on what is available in the literature.
+- **Metric**:  Accuracy is presented in terms of the following metrics depending on what is stated in the cited paper:
+	- mean bias difference (MBD),
+	- root mean squared difference (RMSD),
+	- maximum difference (MD),
+	- standard deviation (SD),
+	- R squared (R2)
+	- Uncertainty (U)
+	- Model is precise (-)
+- **Accuracy**:
-- **Accuracy**:  If an accuracy value is present in the table, then the accompanying publication is included in the repository folder structure.
-Published accuracy must be from a third party and reputably published in order to be included in this table.
-If many different published accuracy values exist such as accuracy values at different time-steps, then only the most relevant values are included in the table.
-Discerning readers may refer to the reference for additional information.
+	- If an accuracy value is present in the table, then the accompanying publication is included in the repository folder structure.
+	- Published accuracy must be from a third party and reputably published in order to be included in this table.
+	- If many different published accuracy values exist such as accuracy values at different time-steps, then only the most relevant values are included in the table.
+	- Discerning readers may refer to the reference for additional information.
 - **PVLIB**:  The model implemented in the software is identical or very nearly identical to the implementation in pvlib.

 ## Contributing